RCHG/rchg.github.io/codes/README.md

-List of pieces of codes mentioned on the blog.
+Pieces of codes mentioned on the blog, and done by myself

 Ramiro Checa-Garcia, 2018